Edit mode allows you to perform a wide range of editing operations on individual score elements, such as:

 - Exit edit mode.

-To reposition a note stem, you should select it and adjust the "X" or "Y" setting for the "Offset" under "Automatic placement" in the "Element" section of the Inspector.
+Note: To reposition a note stem, you should select it and adjust the "Horizontal offset" in the Inspector.

 In Edit mode the following keyboard commands can be used to change the position of either (1) a score element (e.g. ornament, accidental etc.) or (2) an adjustment handle (e.g. slur, line etc.):